edwardcapriolo/hive_test/README.md

 hive_test
 =============
-A simple way to test Hive using Maven.
+A simple way to test Hive scripts using Maven.

 # Usage
 -----
-## How to write a test using hive_test
+### How to write a test using hive_test

 hive_test gives us an embedded Hive including an embedded Derby database, and a local HiveThriftService.
 This allows us to create unit tests very easily.